digi-joho JAPAN Logo

 Smart cards – Suica, PASMO、Kitaca、TOICA、ICOCA、SUGOCA、nimoca

-This type of smart cards is locally issued by major railway companies or e-card companies in the region.
+This type of train cards is locally issued by major railway companies or e-card companies in the region.
 The usable smart cards in Tokyo area are Suica and Pasmo.
 If you have one of these cards, you can pay fares to take the most of transportations in Tokyo, including trains, subways and even busses, without buying a ticket.

 Suica (Tokyo and Kanto Region)